Pitz72/PixelDebhTheGame/README.md

 -   Immersive parallax background for a sense of depth
 -   Special power-ups: Speed Boost, Shield, and the powerful Super Throw!
 -   Programmatically generated chiptune sound effects, jingles, and music
--   Enhanced visual feedback (screen flash, fade-to-black transitions)
+-   Enhanced visual feedback (screen flash, fade-to-black transitions, particle effects)
 -   Dynamic extra life system that rewards high scores (up to a maximum of 3 lives)
 -   Score tracking and a lives system
 -   Enlarged HUD with level names for better readability